coder971/Verdictus/README.md

 **See all screenshots in the full folder:**
 [📂 Screenshots Folder](https://github.com/coder971/Verdictus/tree/main/Screenshots)

+## Features
+- **Intuitive UI** – Clean and modern design with Tailwind CSS
+- **Smooth Navigation** – Fast and seamless routing with React Router
+- **Dynamic Components** – Reusable and interactive UI elements
+- **State Management** – Efficient handling of UI state for a responsive experience
+- **API Integration** – Fetch and display real-time data using Axios
+- **Responsive Design** – Fully optimized for desktops, tablets, and mobile devices

 ## Installation Guide:
 1. Install Node.js (if not installed)
 2. Vite Project Setup